 - If a student is unable to attend class or clinical. - If a student is running late to class or clinical (include an estimated time of arrival). - If a student is told to leave clinical for lack of work / patients.
-The supervising technologist must call or email program officials.
-It must also be documented in Trajecsys by the student. - If a student unexpectedly needs to leave clinical early, notify a program official prior to leaving.
+The supervising technologist must call or email program officials. - If a student unexpectedly needs to leave clinical early, notify a program official prior to leaving.